The Best Cheap Places to Eat when You Don’t Want to Cook

 - Chipotle.
 Chipotle isn’t the cheapest option out there for Mexican food; however, the serving amounts are enough to create two meals from one purchase.
 The chicken burrito starts at $7.25 (depending upon what toppings and sides you add), and it’s enough to split into two meals.
 Don’t forget to sign up for their rewards program, where you’ll receive free items like a side of guac.

 - Subway.
 Subway has various discounts like $5 footlongs and buy one, get one 50%.
 Again, it’s enough food that you can easily split it between two meals or people.

 - Taco Bell.
-With its Value Menu, Taco Bell can be a very cheap place to eat.
+With its Value Menu (similar to the dollar menu), Taco Bell can be a very cheap place to eat.
 Plus, they have great vegetarian options and something for the kids as well.